This site is intended only for U.S. Healthcare Providers

 If a dose is missed, receive a dose as soon as possible, then receive the next dose at its regularly scheduled time.

 Instructions on Self-Administration: Caregivers may give injections to pediatric patients after training and demonstration of proper subcutaneous injection technique.
-These are not the complete instructions for using the prefilled syringe.
 Please read the Medication Guide and Instructions for Use that come with the device.

 SELECT IMPORTANT SAFETY INFORMATION: PRE-TREATMENT EVALUATION FOR TUBERCULOSIS

 Evaluate patients for tuberculosis (TB) infection prior to initiating treatment with Taltz.
 Do not administer to patients with active TB infection.
 Initiate treatment of latent TB prior to administering Taltz.
-Closely monitor patients receiving Taltz for signs and symptoms of active TB during and after treatment.
+Consider anti-TB therapy prior to initiating Taltz in patients with a past history of latent or active TB in whom an adequate course of treatment cannot be confirmed.
+Patients receiving Taltz should be monitored closely for signs and symptoms of active TB during and after treatment.

 IMPORTANT SAFETY INFORMATION